-When you get a mortgage to buy your home, you will generally be required to take out mortgage protection insurance.
-This is a particular type of life assurance taken out for the term of the mortgage and designed to pay it off on the death of the borrower or joint borrower.
+When you get a mortgage to buy your home, you will generally need to take out mortgage protection insurance.
+This is a particular type of life assurance that is taken out for the term of the mortgage.
+It pays off the mortgage if you, or someone you have the mortgage with, dies.

-In most cases, the lender is legally required under Section 126 of the Consumer Credit Act 1995 to make sure that you have mortgage protection insurance before giving you a mortgage, with some exceptions – see ‘Exceptions to legal requirement’ below.
-However, if the lender offers a particular policy, you are not required to buy it.
+The lender is legally required to make sure that you have mortgage protection insurance before giving you a mortgage.
+There are some exceptions to this – see ‘Exceptions to legal requirement to have mortgage protection insurance’ below.
+However, if the lender offers a particular insurance policy, you do not have to buy it.
 You can shop around for a mortgage protection policy that suits your needs.
 Your lender cannot refuse you a mortgage because you don't buy the policy it offers.

-Mortgage protection should be payable on a joint life, first death basis.
-This means that the mortgage is repaid on the death of the first borrower if a couple is involved.
+Mortgage protection should be paid on a joint life, first death basis.
+This means that the mortgage is repaid when the first person dies if a couple is involved.

-It is important to review your mortgage protection policy regularly and ensure that you take out additional cover, if necessary, to cover extensions of the mortgage term or any penalties incurred.
-You must keep the premiums up to date.
+You should review your mortgage protection policy regularly and ensure that you take out additional cover, if necessary.
+For example, you may need additional cover if you extend the term of your mortgage.
+You must keep your payments up to date.
 If you go into arrears, the policy may lapse.

-The Competition and Consumer Protection Commission publishes detailed information on mortgage protection insurance.
+The Competition and Consumer Protection Commission (CCPC) publishes detailed information on mortgage protection insurance.

 You do not have to take out mortgage protection insurance if: